-- The potential for adverse effects on the functions, values and beneficial uses of surface water environments, such as interception or diversion of flows or changed water quality or flow regimes during construction. - The potential for adverse effects on the functions, values and beneficial uses of groundwater due to the project on groundwater dependent ecosystems (GDEs) due to changes in groundwater levels, behaviour or quality. - Potential erosion, sedimentation and landform stability effects during construction.
+- The potential for adverse effects on the functions, values and beneficial uses of surface water environments, such as interception or diversion of flows or changed water quality or flow regimes during construction and operation. - Potential erosion, sedimentation and landform stability effects during construction and operation. - The potential for adverse impacts on water-related values due to spills or other incidents during construction or operation. - The potential for adverse effects on nearby and downstream water environments due to changed flow regimes, floodplain storage, run-off rates, water quality changes, or other waterway conditions during construction and operation, in the context of climate change projections.